tomcritchlow/tomcritchlow.github.io/wiki/books/books-to-read.md

 http://aworkinglibrary.com/reading/mushroom-at-the-end-of-the-world/

 Words without music philip glass - https://www.amazon.com/exec/obidos/ASIN/1631491431/wwwaustinkleo-20/ref=nosim/ from: https://austinkleon.com/2018/10/05/take-your-kid-to-work/

-Delerious new york by Rem Koolhaus - recommended by Jarrett Fuller.

 Milkman - recc by All my stars: "I finished Milkman after the holiday.
 It is not just a great novel, it is a great 21st century novel—a book that could hold its own on a list including literature over the course of a hundred years.
 I miss reading it.
 I hope everyone checks it out, because even if it's not for you, it is good to see what a novel can do and can be in 2019 (well, 2018.)"